sameesin/cisco-csftd-on-aws/content/40_Deploy_FTD_FMC/3_Deployment.md

 3. **<ins>terraform plan**</ins>

-    --To understand what the code will reflect and do on your AWS account run
+    To understand what the code will reflect and do on your AWS account run
     ```console
     terraform plan --out awslab
     ```